kiboschool/tk-web-foundations/course/src/web-foundations-july-2022/multimedia-and-layout/layout.md

 It’s challenging because it involves the interactions between lots of different properties: the sizes of the elements (per the Box Model), their nesting relationships with each other, and lots of other CSS properties.

 We won’t cover every detail about layout in this lesson.
-We’ll focus on four key concepts:
+We’ll focus on three key concepts:

 - Understanding Normal Flow
 - The `display` property